christhegoalie/GW2_GoPathMaker/README.md

 - Every line defines a key/value pair describing map information
 - Key/Value MUST be separated by the `=` sign
 - The file MUST contain the `id` key
+- The file MAY contain the `max_value` key.
+Used for defining resource limitations during path generation.
 - All other information in the file will be skipped
 #### barriers.txt format
 - All Lines MUST be a list of Key/Value Pairs seperated by the space character